 Software company Adobe is best known for digital creation and distribution programs such as Acrobat, Photoshop and online imaging standard Flash.
 However, as growth of those products has slowed, the company has diversified aggressively into other areas such as web analytics, digital marketing and CRM through acquisitions including Omniture in 2010 and digital agency Efficient Frontier in 2011.
 Further such deals have followed.
 It added stock photo and illustration service Fotolia in 2015, while its acquisition of video advertising company TubeMogul for $540m was the single most valuable tech acquisition completed in 2016 by any purchaser.
+Commerce specialist Magneto joined the group in 2018, along with marketing analytics platform Marketo, Adobe's biggest deal to date at $4.7bn.
 The group was founded in 1982 by ex-Xerox software engineers John Warnock and Charles Geschke to develop PostScript, a page description language for printers, which itself evolved into the now-ubiquitous PDF format introduced a decade later.
 Adobe subsequently developed the Type 1 font family and drawing program Illustrator.
 Photoshop was introduced in 1989, followed by Acrobat in 1993.
 Since then, the company has expanded mainly through acquisitions, including Aldus (maker of PageMaker) in 1994 and Macromedia (Flash, DreamWeaver) in 2005.
 Several of these digital creation tools are now grouped under the banner of online platform Adobe Creative Cloud.
-The company's performance came under pressure after 2012 as a result of its shift from packaged software to online subscriptions for all its products.
-After a temporary lull in 2013, revenues have begun to soar once again, jumping by more than 22% in 2016 to $5.85bn, while net income almost doubled to $1.2bn.
-Warnock and Geschke retired from day-to-day management in 2001 although they still co-chair the board.
-Shantanu Narayen is CEO.
-Subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+The company's performance came under pressure after 2012 as a result of its shift from packaged software to online "software as a service" subscriptions for all its products.
+After a temporary lull in 2013, revenues have begun to soar once again, doubling over the course of four years to $9.0bn in fiscal 2018, while net income increased tenfold to $2.6bn.
+Digital media software under the Adobe Creative Cloud and Acrobat banners accounts for almost two-thirds of revenues.
+Founders Warnock and Geschke retired from executive roles in 2001 although they still remain directors.
+Shantanu Narayen is chairman & CEO.

 Who are the competitors of Adobe?
 See IT Index for other companies.